tschuehly/htmx-spring-workshop/docs/lab-3-inline-editing.md

 </code></pre>

 {% hint style="danger" %}
-We also need to add these two `<a>` elements to the UserManagement template
+We also need to add these two `<a>` elements to the UserManagementComponent template
 {% endhint %}

 ***